 - These are great to keep the garage warm for whole night.

-- Even after fire dried out, it keeps the place warm and cozy for a long time.
+- Even after fire dried out, it keeps the place warm and cozy for a

 Sodium Sulfate –